Memory Configuration

 Overview

-object allows you to configure conversation memory and personalization features for the application.
+The memory object allows you to configure conversation memory and personalization features for the application.
 This configuration controls how the system remembers and personalizes conversations, including token limits, message context windows, and agent-based memory processing.

 Example